Immediate summary

 Key points:

-- light traffic during the day
+• low traffic during the day

-- ideal for 125cc and young licence holders
+• ideal for 125cc and young drivers

 4. Rambouillet (southwest)

-Distance: 1 h
+Distance: 1 hour

 Terrain: woods, open areas, small curves